Physical history of the United States Declaration of Independence: Dunlap broadside

 The Dunlap broadsides are the first published copies of the Declaration of Independence, printed on the night of July 4, 1776.
-It is unknown exactly how many broadsides were originally printed, but the number is estimated at about 200.
+It is unknown exactly how many broadsides were originally printed, but the number is estimated at 200.
 John Hancock's eventually famous signature is not on this document, but his name appears in large type under "Signed by Order and in Behalf of the Congress", with secretary Charles Thomson listed as a witness ("Attest").

 On July 4, 1776, Congress ordered the same committee charged with writing the document to "superintend and correct the press", that is, supervise the printing.
 Dunlap, an Irish immigrant then 29 years old, was tasked with the job; he apparently spent much of the night of July 4 setting type, correcting it, and running off the broadside sheets.

 "There is evidence it was done quickly, and in excitement—watermarks are reversed, some copies look as if they were folded before the ink could dry and bits of punctuation move around from one copy to another", according to Ted Widmer, author of Ark of the Liberties: America and the World.
 "It is romantic to think that Benjamin Franklin, the greatest printer of his day, was there in Dunlap's shop to supervise, and that Jefferson, the nervous author, was also close at hand."
 John Adams later wrote, "We were all in haste."
 The Dunlap broadsides were sent across the new United States over the next two days, including to Commander-in-Chief of the Continental Army, George Washington, who directed that the Declaration be read to the troops on July 9.
 Another copy was sent to England.

 In 1949, 14 copies of the Dunlap broadside were known to exist.
 The number had increased to 21 by 1975.
 There were 24 known copies of the Dunlap broadside in 1989, when a 25th broadside was discovered behind a painting bought for four dollars at a flea market.

-On July 2, 2009, it was announced that a 26th Dunlap broadside was discovered in The National Archives in Kew, England.
-It is currently unknown how this copy came to the archive, but one possibility is that it was captured from an American coastal ship intercepted during the War of Independence.
+Another copy was discovered in 2009 in The National Archives in Kew, England.
+An early assessment concluded that it was part of a group of papers seized from American colonists during the American Revolutionary War.